ellenmartin11/simulating_mouse_learning_RL/README.md

 * **Data Repository:** \[[Link to Beron et al. GitHub](https://github.com/celiaberon/2ABT_behavior_models)\]

 In this task, the rewarding arm switches periodically, forcing mice to re-learn which arm is the rewarding one.
-Mice participate in three different reward conditions:
+Six Mice participate in three different reward conditions:

 1) 90%-10%: Rewarding arm dispenses a reward (water) 90% of the time, unrewarding arm dispenses a reward 10% of the time.
 2) 80%-20%: Rewarding arm rewards 80% of the time, unrewarding arm rewards 20% of the time.